 Related: 9 Soothing Ingredients That Calm Down Irritated Skin

 I bet you know by now how to deal with PIH.
 If melanin is the culprit, you need to use skin-lighteners that can stop its production in its tracks.
 Here are a few of my fave picks:

-- Glycolic Acid: my favourite exfoliating ingredient, glycolic acid removes the darker, more damaged cells on the surface of the skin and exposes the newer, more even-toned ones that were lurking underneath.
+- Glycolic Acid: My favourite exfoliating ingredient, glycolic acid removes the darker, more damaged cells on the surface of the skin and exposes the newer, more even-toned ones lurking underneath.
 While it’s at it, it also hydrates skin and boosts collagen.
 See why it’s my fave now?